 Due to the current viral conditions, funeral services will be conducted at the convenience of the family.
 Arrangements are by the Cheche Funeral Home Inc., 1778 Clark St. Rd., Auburn.

-To plant a tree in memory of Joseph A. Guerrera, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Joseph A. Guerrera, please visit our floral store.